Eagleheardt/EWingIPSPatcher/README.md

 # EWingIPSPatcher
-Graphical utility for Linux to patch ROMs

-graphical front end developed by Eagleheardt (2017)

-original python 2.0 code was developed by Xezlec (2017) as ips.py
+Inspired by original python 2.0 code by Xezlec (2017) as ips.py graphical front end developed by Eagleheardt (2017)

-I used that code and packaged it in an easy to use front end (I hope)

-please credit our work, if you use it
+This is hereby released into the public domain please credit our work, if you use itGraphical utility for Linux to patch ROMs

 KNOWN ISSUES:
 PIL may have to be purged from your library and re-added